-Intermediate Apprenticeships are your entry level apprenticeship commonly more known as a Level 2 apprenticeship.
+Intermediate Apprenticeships are your entry level apprenticeship, commonly known as a Level 2 apprenticeships.
 To start an intermediate apprenticeship you must be over the age of sixteen and not in any other further education.
 This level of apprenticeship is the most popular with individuals who want on the job training and very common in the construction and trades sectors.

 At the intermediate level your training will be focusing on giving you the right skills and knowledge to make you work ready, you will likely not be given any responsibility such as managing individuals or projects.